-Avoiding discriminatory practices with benefit eligibility and benefit features
+Avoid discriminatory practices with benefit eligibility and benefit features

-Businesses can restrict health benefits eligibility to certain employees as well as offer different levels of benefits to different employees.
+As noted in the previous section, employers can restrict health benefits eligibility to certain employees as well as offer different levels of benefits to different employees.
 However, they cannot make these decisions on a discriminatory basis.

 “The fundamental principle of the anti-discrimination laws applies in this context as in all others: if an employer provides a lower level of benefits to an individual based on a prohibited factor, it must make out a defense.
 If it cannot do so, its conduct will be unlawful, and cause should be found.”

 Generally, they’re any individual characteristics protected by federal law.
 These include:

 - National origin

 - Sex (including pregnancy, childbirth, and related medical conditions)

 - Genetic information